Two women looking at papers.

 How Much Does A Home Inspection Cost?

-The average cost of a home inspection can range from $300 – $450 but varies depending on different factors such as the location, age and size of the home.
-When you contact potential home inspectors to schedule an inspection, they should be able to give you an estimate of how much yours will cost.
+The average cost of a home inspection ranges from $281 – $402, but it can vary based on the location, age and size of a home.
+When you contact home inspectors to schedule an inspection, they should be able to provide a cost estimate.

 Get approved to buy a home.